RolandBanguiran/highstock-yaxis-panning/README.md

-highstock-movable-chart
+Y-Axis Panning
 =======================

-Using this plugin lets the user freely drag the chart in both Y and X axis using right mouse button.
+Using this plugin will enable Y-Axis panning.